open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-<a href="operations.md#get-the-lot-for-a-procurementprojectlot">Get the lot for the ProcurementProjectLot</a> and set the lot's `.hasSustainability` to "true".
+[Get the lot for the ProcurementProjectLot](operations.md#get-the-lot-for-a-procurementprojectlot) and set the lot's `.hasSustainability` to "true".

 For each `cac:ProcurementAdditionalType` add a corresponding `.sustainability` object to the lot's `.sustainability` array.

-- Map the code to the sustainability's `.goal` according to the <a href="codelists/innovative-acquisition">innovative acquisition mapping table</a>.
+- Map the code to the sustainability's `.goal` according to the [innovative acquisition mapping table](codelists/innovative-acquisition).

 ```xml
 <cac:ProcurementAdditionalType>